remotestorage/remotestorage.js/README.md

     npm test

-Use the `teste` executable in order to test single files, like so e.g.:
+Use the `jaribu` executable in order to test single files, like so e.g.:

-    node_modules/.bin/teste test/unit/baseclient-suite.js
+    node_modules/.bin/jaribu test/unit/baseclient-suite.js

 ### How to build